FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models

 \subsection{StereoSet Score}

 StereoSet, proposed by \cite{nadeem2020stereoset} is a comprehensive dataset of English sentences and a set of tools for measuring biases.
 The model measures the likelhood of predicting words in sentences with masks in two settings - intersentence and intrasentence.
-The model measures biases in four social classes - gender, religion, race and profession.

 The model comprises two scores - Language Model score and Stereoset score.
 The Language Model score gives higher score to meaningful associations.
 This score represents the percentage of associations that are meaningful.